-Winning Outstanding British Film and Best Original Screenplay at the BAFTAs last weekend – with two stars sweeping up Best Supporting Actor (Barry Keoghan) and Actress (Kerry Condon) to boot – The Banshees Of Inisherin is the hottest Irish film of the moment, currently streaming on Disney+.
-And, if all goes well, the film could secure Colin Farrell’s first ever Oscar.
-Set on an Irish island called Inisherin in 1923 (toward the end of the civil war), The Banshees Of Inisherin tracks the consequences of one man suddenly deciding he no longer wants to associate with his best friend anymore.
+Winning Outstanding British Film and Best Original Screenplay at the BAFTAs last weekend – with two stars sweeping up Best Supporting Actor (Barry Keoghan) and Actress (Kerry Condon) to boot – writer director Martin McDonagh’s The Banshees Of Inisherin is the hottest Irish film of the moment, currently streaming on Disney+ after being a box office hit.
+Set on an Irish island called Inisherin in 1923 (toward the end of the Irish civil war) – and soundtracked by an intense score composed by Carter Burwell – The Banshees Of Inisherin follows friends Pádraic and Colm who find themselves at an impasse when one abruptly decides he no longer wants to be friends with the other.
+Set on the small, tight-knit island of Inisherin, the film tracks the social and surprisingly gory consequences of this decision.
 But is Inisherin a real island?
 And can you visit?
 C&TH reveals all.

 Where Was The Banshees Of Inisherin Filmed? (& Can You Visit?)

 No, Inisherin isn’t a real island, although Inishmore, Inishmaan and Inisheer are all real islands.
 They are the three largest islands in Galway’s Aran Islands, situated off the west coast of Ireland in Galway Bay.